A great Japanese made achromat refractor -

 it's class I've played with in the past.
 This says much for the excellent

-lens figuring process and well applied magnesium fluoride
+lens figuring process and fully multi-coated optical surfaces.

 To a true appreciator of long focal length achromat refractors and